riascho/Testing-CheatSheet/README.md

 ### 1. Arrange

 - **Definition:** The setup phase where you prepare all necessary conditions and inputs for the test.
-- **Explanation:** In this step, you initialize any objects, set up dependencies, and define the inputs that the test will use.
+- **Explanation:** In this step, you initialize any variables or class objects, set up dependencies, and define the inputs that the test will use.
 This preparation helps isolate the functionality being tested, ensuring that any external dependencies or state will not affect the outcome.
 - **Example:** Creating a new instance of a class or setting specific variable values.

 ### 2. Act